Making videos certainly is a part of who I am now – here’s a look at what goes into creating them!

 So let’s start with the “why” before we get into the “how”.
-Basically, this channel exists because Thantik -- Thanti-K. Whatever.
-Anthony, made me a mod in 3D Printing community over on Google Plus and he was like “well, you’re seem like a nice guy helping people out in this part of the Internet; here, have a bit more power” and basically got me invested in the entire DIY community part of 3D printing.
+Basically, this channel exists because of Thantik – Thanti-K. Whatever.
+Anthony, made me a mod in the 3D Printing community over on Google Plus and he was like “well, you seem like a nice guy helping people out in this part of the Internet; here, have a bit more power” and basically got me invested in the entire DIY community part of 3D printing.

-I kept seeing the same questions pop up over and over again, like “how do i calibrate my extruder” or “should i print ABS or PLA” and I thought, well, there’s got to be a more efficient way of answering those kind of questions instead of typing out the same answer over and over again.
+I kept seeing the same questions pop up over and over again, like “how do I calibrate my extruder” or “should I print ABS or PLA” and I thought, well, there’s got to be a more efficient way of answering those kinds of questions instead of typing out the same answer over and over again.

-Well, it’s because i never published it.
+Well, it’s because I never published it.
 I didn’t even edit it because it was just so horrible.
 Check it out.
 Uaghh.
-No. The one big thing i realized, i needed a script.
-And i still do, i’m holding on to that script with my dear life, some of you might not realize it, i’m not a native English speaker, i’m German, and while, these days i probably read and write primarily in English and routinely don’t consciously register if i’m reading an English or German text, speaking freely about a subject that isn’t, like, everyday smalltalk, and following a structure that makes sense in the end, is still hard for me, it’s not impossible, but spending a bit extra time on writing a full script beforehand saves a proportionally greater time afterwards in editing.
+No. The one big thing I realized, I needed a script.
+And I still do, I’m holding on to that script with my dear life, some of you might not realize it, I’m not a native English speaker, I’m German, and while, these days I probably read and write primarily in English and routinely don’t consciously register if I’m reading an English or German text, speaking freely about a subject that isn’t, like, everyday small talk, and following a structure that makes sense in the end, is still hard for me, it’s not impossible, but spending a bit extra time on writing a full script beforehand saves a proportionally greater time afterward in editing.

 And it allows me to upload said script as subtitles to my videos for the hearing impaired.
 So creating a script is actually almost always the first step for creating a video for me, unless it’s a review, of course, then the testing comes before that.
-So the first two or three videos i actually had printouts of that scripts taped left and right of the camera, so the first half of the video, i’d be staring towards camera right, and the second half towards camera left, which looks ridiculous, so i built myself a teleprompter from an old laptop screen and a piece of glass from a picture frame.
+So the first two or three videos I actually had printouts of those scripts taped left and right of the camera, so the first half of the video, I’d be staring towards camera right, and the second half towards camera left, which looks ridiculous, so I built myself a teleprompter from an old laptop screen and a piece of glass from a picture frame.

-So the rest of this studio setup is relatively unspectacular, there’s even a few pieces of furniture stored in the corner over there -- the desk i’m using here is nothing more than a $20 kitchen work surface on a few legs, the lights i’m using are fluorescent tubes on the ceiling and two spare softboxes that i’ve fitted with 3D printed lightstand mounts and E27 fixtures to hold some fluorescent bulbs.
-And behind this huge softbox, i’ve built myself a pair of shelves to hold my gear.
-Now, i have to admit, i love tech and i love having decent gear that is made for the job and not just a hackjob.
+So the rest of this studio setup is relatively unspectacular, there are even a few pieces of furniture stored in the corner over there – the desk I’m using here is nothing more than a $20 kitchen work surface on a few legs, the lights I’m using are fluorescent tubes on the ceiling and two spare softboxes that I’ve fitted with 3D printed lightstand mounts and E27 fixtures to hold some fluorescent bulbs.
+And behind this huge softbox, I’ve built myself a pair of shelves to hold my gear.
+Now, I have to admit, I love tech and I love having decent gear that is made for the job and not just a hack job.
 Gotta satisfy those engineering itches somehow.
-I do shoot, edit and publish in 4K.
-Not because it’s necessary, but because it’s going to get me the best possible quality i can reasonably achieve.
+I do shoot, edit, and publish in 4K.
+Not because it’s necessary, but because it’s going to get me the best possible quality I can reasonably achieve.
 It’s probably a German thing.
-I camera of choice for this is the Panasonic G7, basically a cheaper, and arguably better GH4, which, for me, was a direct upgrade from the G6 is used before that.
+My camera of choice for this is the Panasonic G7, basically a cheaper, and arguably better GH4, which, for me, was a direct upgrade from the G6 is used before that.
 I love the G7, it’s a great camera, but it’s only got a relatively small sensor, so to get that juicy bokeh, you’ve got to pull some tricks.
-In my case, that trick is the Samyang F2.0 16mm manual lens, which, again, i love, but being all manual, it’s kinda slow to use.
-So for any additional footage, aka B-roll, i use the Panasonic 14-140mm kit lens, which works out for that job just fine and still delivers that crisp image quality.
-The two camera receptacles i use, other than the teleprompter, are a newly acquired Manfrotto head on some cheap, but solid legs, that i wanted i wanted forever to get those super silky pans, and my DIY slider, which i’ve used just with the openbuilds carriage for a while now, and i haven’t quite finished adding this flywheel and a stepper motor to it, but the flywheel makes it run really smoothly and, one day, the stepper is going to allow me to do some fancy timelapses.
+In my case, that trick is the Samyang F2.0 16mm manual lens, which, again, I love, but being all manual, it’s kinda slow to use.
+So for any additional footage, aka B-roll, I use the Panasonic 14-140mm kit lens, which works out for that job just fine and still delivers that crisp image quality.
+The two-camera receptacles I use, other than the teleprompter, are a newly acquired Manfrotto head on some cheap, but solid legs, that I wanted forever to get those super silky pans, and my DIY slider, which I’ve used just with the openbuilds carriage for a while now, and I haven’t quite finished adding this flywheel and a stepper motor to it, but the flywheel makes it run really smoothly and, one day, the stepper is going to allow me to do some fancy time-lapses.

-So that’s the “recording” part, but what also takes a lot of time is editing, because i typically only start shooting B-roll, once i finish editing the A-roll, so the part where you actually see me, talking.
+So that’s the “recording” part, but what also takes a lot of time is editing, because I typically only start shooting B-roll, once I finish editing the A-roll, so the part where you actually see me, talking.
 I work entirely in the Adobe hemisphere with Premiere Pro and Audition for the video work and Photoshop for anything that’s not moving.
-And i guess as with anyone using the Adobe tools, it’s kind of a love-hate relationship.
+And I guess as, with anyone using the Adobe tools, it’s kind of a love-hate relationship.
 Yeah, sure, they’re incredibly powerful tools and basically an industry standard, but they’re way less stable than you’d expect for such a high-end software suite.
-And that’s the most frustrating part of the process, other than occasionally corrupting a SD card and having to redo an entire shoot, but when you’ve got your video all done and edited and Premiere just won’t export it properly and you keep grinding at it for days, it takes quite a lot of self-control to stay calm.
+And that’s the most frustrating part of the process, other than occasionally corrupting an SD card and having to redo an entire shoot, but when you’ve got your video all done and edited and Premiere just won’t export it properly and you keep grinding at it for days, it takes quite a lot of self-control to stay calm.
 Whoosa…

-So one more thing i want to cover is money, and most of this is probably the same for any Youtube channel.
+So one more thing I want to cover is money, and most of this is probably the same for any Youtube channel.
 Of course, you can absolutely make videos on zero budget if you need to, but honestly, that’s no fun.
 So somewhere, you’ve got to make some revenue to pay for gear and space and what not.
 One part of that are ads, those ads before, after and all around Youtube videos are split 40% to Youtube and Alphabet, and 60% to the creators.
-I personally don’t like them and use adblock, and i don’t blame any of you if you do the same.
-I don’t want to lock my content behind paywalls like Vessel, either, so, i mean, if you want to block ads, what am i going to do anyways.
-The other thing that actually generates quite a bit of revenue as well are the affiliate links from Amazon and ebay, but they’re not quite as consistent as the ads, as they actually depend on people using them to buy stuff.
+I personally don’t like them and use AdBlock, and I don’t blame any of you if you do the same.
+I don’t want to lock my content behind paywalls like Vessel, either, so, I mean, if you want to block ads, what am I going to do anyways.
+The other thing that actually generates quite a bit of revenue as well are the affiliate links from Amazon and eBay, but they’re not quite as consistent as the ads, as they actually depend on people using them to buy stuff.
 But the good thing is, just like ads, they don’t cost my viewers, you fine people, anything, so it’s another feel-good thing where nobody loses anything.
-Sure, i also have a paypal.me link if someone totally needs to throw some money at me, and i totally appreaciate that when somebody does, but it’s kinda the same thing with Patreon, i don’t want to charge people for watching my stuff and learing things, that will always be freely available.
+Sure, I also have a Paypal.me link if someone totally needs to throw some money at me, and I totally appreciate that when somebody does, but it’s kinda the same thing with Patreon, I don’t want to charge people for watching my stuff and learning things, that will always be freely available.

 You can support me without spending a single penny!